Hartlepool headland walk drone hike route map

 DIFFICULTY: EASY

-HARTLEPOOL HEADLAND TO CRIMDON MAP ROUTE
+HARTLEPOOL HEADLAND WALK TO CRIMDON ROUTE

 You can park on Albion Terrace for free (pictured to the left of the pic – and then follow the promenade walk, past the Heugh Breakwater which is an excellent place to see the waves crashing on this historic pier).
 I actually made a video showing the dramatic waves crashing on the Heugh Breakwater – check out the video below: